Nested functions in Excel refer to combining the operations of two or more functions in one cell.

 In the example below we will be nesting the SUM function inside the ROUND function.

-The SUM function will, therefore, be the innermost function.
-As a result, Excel will first add up the range of data indicated in the SUM function before it rounds off the result to the appropriate number of decimal places.
+Since the SUM function is inside the ROUND function, Excel will first add up the range of data listed in the SUM function before it rounds off the result to the appropriate number of decimal places.

 Excel's ROUND and SUM Functions